Mental Health Facilities Madison County, IL

 Centerstone Of Illinois

 Centerstone Of Illinois is a mental health clinic in Madison County, Illinois, located at 2302 State Street, 62002 zip code.
 Centerstone Of Illinois offers outpatient treatment.
-Centerstone Of Illinois provides trauma therapy, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Centerstone Of Illinois provides group therapy, dialectical behavior therapy and trauma therapy to young adults, seniors 65 or older and adults.
 Centerstone Of Illinois also supports people with serious mental illness and seniors or older adults.
-Some other services provided by Centerstone Of Illinois include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and supported housing.
+Some other services provided by Centerstone Of Illinois include housing services, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn More